Are NFTs the future of eCommerce?

 How can eCommerce brands capitalise on NFTs?

 Time to start recruiting for your own internal crypto team?
 Well… Maybe.

-Look, NFTs are still pretty new, and because of this, they’re arguably pretty volatile.
-Unless you’ve already got a deep understanding of crypto, a big experimentation budget, or really think this could be a game-changer for your business – it might not be the time to dive headlong into building an entire NFT strategy with your product development team… at least just not yet.
+Look, NFTs are still pretty new in eCommerce, and because of this, they’re arguably pretty volatile.
+Unless you’ve already got a deep understanding of crypto, a big experimentation budget, or really think this could be a game-changer for your business – it might not be the time to dive headlong into building an entire NFT strategy with your eCommerce product development team… at least just not yet.